The Lori Holt Kits are gone but the JOY lingers on...|

 I don't like to copy other people's

 work.
-I would rather use their instructions as a project guide rather that
+I used her instructions as a project guide and some of the kit's

 Pinned and hand basted the pieces in

 place to make sure I was truly happy with the look.
-As you can see from the
+Then turned it into a pillow for my office chair.

-to their rectangular quilt placement blocks out of their background fabric.
-Even
+to their rectangular quilt placement blocks using background fabric.
+I opted

 to make a hanging quilt with 9 teapots rather than the 15 suggested.